toddaustin07/MQTT_SmartApp/README.md

   "settings": {}
 }
 ```
-The *CONFIRMATION_URL* should be copied and pasted into another browser tab and press enter.
-This will validate your URL, and the "VERIFY APP REGISTRATION" notice back on the Developer Workspace page should disappear.
+The *CONFIRMATION_URL* should be copied and pasted into the address bar of another browser tab.
+Press enter, and this will validate your URL, and the "VERIFY APP REGISTRATION" notice back on the Developer Workspace page should disappear.
 - You can now click the **DEPLOY TO TEST** button.
 - Optionally start *Live Logging*
   - This will log messages from the SmartThings side of things whenever there is activity with your SmartApp